-Talking about Scotland, what immediately come to your mind?
+Thinking about Scotland, what immediately come to your mind?
 Gloomy year-round weather in a sparsely populated land, or muscle men in red checquered skirts, playing traditional bagpipes, or mysterious lochs with their legendary monsters.
-For me, besides those things, Scotland is famous for major cities with medieval appearance, yet featuring modern atmosphere, endless winding highland roads through numerous glens and layers of mountains.
+To me, Scotland is much more mythical and fascinating.

 - Day 1 & 2 : Edinburgh